Nooberieno/DnD-Homebrew/content/classes-subclasses/cartomancer.md

 {% end %}

-{% subclass_feature(subclass="Joker Deck") %}
+{% subclass_feature(subclass="Tarot Deck") %}
-### Harlequin
+### Crown of Fate
-_18th-level Joker Deck feature_
+_18th-level Tarot Deck feature_

-_“Sometimes the only way to stay sane is to go a little crazy.”_

-- You are immune to being frightened or charmed.
-- You can use Wild Card 4 times per long rest.
+_"The weave of destiny is yours to shape — threads tighten, cut, or rerouted at your will."_

+- When you finish a long rest, draw **two Major Arcana cards** instead of one.
+You can choose which one to empower with magic, or spend 5 Deals at once to empower both.
-- When you or a creature you can see within 30 feet makes an attack roll, ability check, or saving throw, you can use your reaction to force them to reroll the die.
-You can use this feature a number of times equal to your Intelligence modifier (minimum 1) and regain all uses upon finishing a long rest.
+- When a creature within 30 ft that you can see fails a saving throw, you can use your reaction to force them to succeed instead.
+You can use this feature a number of times equal to your Intelligence modifier (minimum 1), regaining all uses when you finish a long rest.

 {% end %}